 High Priority MeasureNo

-SpecialtyFamily Medicine Internal Medicine Mental/Behavioral Health Orthopedic Surgery Pediatrics Preventive Medicine
+SpecialtyFamily Medicine Internal Medicine Mental/Behavioral Health Neurology Orthopedic Surgery Pediatrics Preventive Medicine

 Percentage of patients aged 12 years and older screened for depression on the date of the encounter using an age appropriate standardized depression screening tool AND if positive, a follow-up plan is documented on the date of the positive screen

-This measure is to be submitted a minimum of once per performance period for patients seen during the performance period.
+This measure is to be submitted a minimum of once per measurement period for patients seen during the measurement period.
 The most recent quality-data code submitted will be used for performance calculation.
-This measure may be submitted by eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.
+This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.
 The follow-up plan must be related to a positive depression screening, example: “Patient referred for psychiatric evaluation due to positive depression screening”.

-All patients aged 12 years and older before the beginning of the measurement period with at least one eligible encounter during the measurement period
+All patients aged 12 years and older at the beginning of the measurement period with at least one eligible encounter during the measurement period

 Denominator Criteria (Eligible Cases):